-The activities and priorities of the National Park Service (NPS) Social Science Branch are guided by Usable Knowledge: A Plan for Furthering Social Science and the National Parks (PDF - 82KB summary).
+The activities and priorities of the National Park Service (NPS) Social Science Branch are guided by Director's Order #78: Social Science (PDF - 104KB).
 Current activities of the Social Science Branch include the following.
 For more information, please use our contact form and select Social Science as the message category.

 The Social Science Branch provides technical assistance to parks, regions, the Department of the Interior, and NPS partners.
 Assistance focuses on helping parks find appropriate technical support for their social science needs.